 On the source NVE, an age-out timer (for the silent host that has moved) is used to trigger an ARP probe.
 This age-out timer can be either ARP timer or MAC age-out timer and this is an implementation choice.
 The ARP request gets sent both locally to all the attached TSes on that subnet as well as it gets sent to all the remote NVEs (including the target NVE) participating in that subnet.
-It also withdraw the EVPN MAC/IP route with only the MAC address (if it has previously advertised such a route).
+The source NVE also withdraw the EVPN MAC/IP Advertisement route with only the MAC address (if it has previously advertised such a route).

-The target NVE passes the ARP request to its locally attached TSes and when it receives the ARP response, it updates its MAC-VRF, IP-VRF, and ARP table with the host <MAC, IP> and local adjacency information (e.g., local interface).
+The target NVE passes the ARP request to its locally attached TSes and when it receives the ARP response, it updates its MAC-VRF, IP-VRF, and ARP table with the host (MAC, IP) and local adjacency information (e.g., local interface).
 It also sends an EVPN MAC/IP advertisement route with both the MAC and IP address fields filled in along with MAC Mobility Extended Community with the sequence number incremented by one.

-When the source NVE receives the EVPN MAC/IP advertisement, it updates its IP-VRF table with the new adjacency information (pointing to the target NVE).
-In case of the asymmetric IRB, the source NVE also updates its ARP table with the received adjacency information and in case of the symmetric IRB, the source NVE removes the entry associated with the received <MAC, IP> from its local ARP table.
+When the source NVE receives the EVPN MAC/IP Advertisement route, it updates its IP-VRF table with the new adjacency information (pointing to the target NVE).
+In case of the asymmetric IRB, the source NVE also updates its ARP table with the received adjacency information and in case of the symmetric IRB, the source NVE removes the entry associated with the received (MAC, IP) from its local ARP table.
 Furthermore, it withdraws its previously advertised EVPN MAC/IP route with both the MAC and IP address fields filled in.

-All other remote NVE devices upon receiving the MAC/IP advertisement route with MAC Mobility extended community compare the sequence number in this advertisement with the one previously received.
-If the new sequence number is greater than the old one, then they update the MAC/IP addresses of the TS in their corresponding MAC-VRF and IP-VRF tables to point to the new NVE.
+All other remote NVE devices upon receiving the MAC/IP Advertisement route route with MAC Mobility extended community compare the sequence number in this advertisement with the one previously received.
+If the new sequence number is greater than the old one, then they update the MAC/IP addresses of the TS in their corresponding MAC-VRF, IP-VRF, and ARP (in case of asymmetric IRB) tables to point to the new NVE.
 Furthermore, upon receiving the MAC/IP withdraw for the TS from the old NVE, these remote PEs perform the cleanups for their BGP tables.

-5 BGP Encoding
+8. BGP Encoding